fabriziosalmi/reverse-proxy-manager/README.md

 ## Docker Setup

-The application can be run using Docker in both development and production environments.
+The application must be run using Docker Compose in both development and production environments.

 ### Prerequisites